IN THIS ARTICLE

 During the image acquisition, the LiDAR sensor has the following benefits:

-- it also fine-tunes the positioning and pose information that automatically triggers the images
+- Fine-tunes the positioning and pose information that automatically triggers the images.

-- it helps in locating the project in the real world when compared to the device’s internal GPS that only gives a rough estimate.
+- It helps locate the project in the real world compared to the device’s internal GPS, which only gives a rough estimate.

 In processing, the LiDAR data is used directly in two ways:

-- To estimate a more accurate scale of the reconstruction and
+- To estimate a more accurate scale of the reconstruction.

 It is important to note that visible features are still needed in all the images, even if the LiDAR data is used.